In Search of Magic and Silver Bullets

 Out of curiosity, I posted a question on LinkedIn, asking experts on inbound marketing and SEO to weigh in on the issues of whether a one-shot SEO effort is a legitimate strategy.
 The comments were consistent — SEO is not a destination but a journey and can be a successful one-shot only if the client takes over responsibility once the vendor is gone.

-Besides the rules of SEO constantly changing (e.g., intro of Google Instant) the most important factor in how you rank one your pages are indexed in search engines is the number and quality of inbound links back to your site.
 An estimate is 25% of how you rank is based on on-page SEO (how well you tell search engines the content on that page) and 75% is how much authority you have for that page (number and quality of inbound links going back to that page).

 The best way to acquire inbound links is to create remarkable content.
 Most SEO companies will not be producing content for you.
 You need to produce new content regularly to acquire these valuable inbound links, so SEO never ends.
 You’ll also want to be adjusting your on-page SEO and specific keyword for each page based on the results you get from traffic to each page.